0nn0/git-basics-cheatsheet/README.markdown

 # Git Basics Cheatsheet

-A Git 101, with a list of my most used Git commands among other useful info when getting started with Git.
+A list of my most used Git commands and other useful info when getting started with Git.

 ## GLOSSARY